Precious-Metals-Manager/precious-metals-manager-landing-page/_other-features/metal-crypto-rolling-correlation.md

 ## 🔄 Rolling Correlation

-The **Rolling Correlation** chart lets you measure how closely gold and Bitcoin (BTC) prices move together over time.
+The **Rolling Correlation** chart lets you measure how closely a precious metal and a market asset move together over time.
 This tool can help you spot changes in market behavior, diversification opportunities, and hidden trends.

 ### 🧭 How to Access This Screen